C. Higgins, PhD (Chair)—sociolinguistics, multilingualism, discourse analysis, linguistic landscapes

 The Department of Second Language Studies offers a BA+MA Pathway that helps students earn a bachelor’s and a master’s degree in just 5 years.
 Effective from Fall 2018, BA students in SLS who are admitted into the pathway are able to double-count 9 credits towards both a BA and an MA in the Department of Second Language Studies, including taking two 600-level courses in their senior year.

 Some students may take more or less time, depending on variables such as double majoring, AP credits, back credits, and number of eligible credits taken each semester.

-For more information about the BA+MA Pathway in SLS, see sls/graduate/ma/bama-pathway/ and contact the SLS undergraduate coordinator.
+For more information about the BA+MA Pathway in SLS, see www.hawaii.edu/sls/graduate/ma/bama-pathway/ and contact the SLS undergraduate coordinator.

 The department offers an MA degree in second language studies, two Advanced Graduate Certificates in second language studies, and a PhD degree in second language studies.
 The MA and PhD degree programs are recognized Western Interstate Commission for Higher Education (WICHE) regional graduate programs.
-Residents of Alaska, Arizona, California, Colorado, the Commonwealth of Northern Mariana Islands, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible, upon admission with a GPA of 3.50 or higher, to enroll at Hawai‘i resident tuition rates.
+Residents of Alaska, Arizona, California, Colorado, the Commonwealth of Northern Mariana Islands, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible, upon admission with a GPA of 3.00 or higher, to enroll at Hawai‘i resident tuition rates.
 See the “Tuition, Fees, and Financial Aid” section of this Catalog for more information on WICHE programs.